coderbunker/candra/docs/METEOR-2015.md

 * who are ACTIVE members of the community?
 * who is in the space right now?

-In addition, authentication is required to gain privileged access to resources (such as Internet or the space itself) after authentication
+In addition, authentication is required to gain privileged access to resources (such as Internet or the space itself) after authentication.

 We've decided to focus on: